This document defines the catalog entries describing

 Note Kepler light curves are in units of time and uncalibrated fluxes.

 Plot dimensions Adjust the X size and Y size in pixels to create the size of plot

 desired.
 The maximum dimensions are 850 by 640 pixels.

 Redraw plot Use this button to replot the spectra when you have changed the plot range or plot dimensions.

 Data availability flag.
 0 = target has not been observed by K2, 1 = target has been observed by K2 and the data has been archived.
 If not specified, both observed and not observed targets are returned in the search.
-0, 1
+0 to 1